iturner72/book-notes/the_network_state.md

 the point on encryption, but its implications are broad: all manner of financial instuments, corporate vehicles, accounting, payroll, and the like can be done on-chain outside the control of states.
-    * 3. *Peer-to-Peer > State Media* There are two kinds of state media: state-controlled media as in China's Xinhuanet, or state-*control* media as in America's The New York Times.
+    * *3. Peer-to-Peer > State Media* There are two kinds of state media: state-controlled media as in China's Xinhuanet, or state-*control* media as in America's The New York Times.
 The latter controls the state, the former is controlled by the state, but both fight freedom of speech.
 Network-facilitated P2P communication is anathema to them, particularly if end-to-end encrypted.
-    * 4. *Social > National* When the network identity is more salient than the neighor relationship, it challenges the very premise of the Westphalian state, which is that (a) people who live geographically near each other share values and (b) therefore laws should be based on geographic boundaries.
+    * *4. Social > National* When the network identity is more salient than the neighor relationship, it challenges the very premise of the Westphalian state, which is that (a) people who live geographically near each other share values and (b) therefore laws should be based on geographic boundaries.
 The alternative is that only people who are *goedesically* near each other in the social network share values, and therefore the laws that govern them should be based on network boundaries.
-    * 5. *Mobile > Sessile* Mobile is making us more mobile.
+    * *5. Mobile > Sessile* Mobile is making us more mobile.
 And law is a function of latitude and longitude; as you change your location, you change the local, state, and federal laws that apply to you.
-    * 6. *Virtual Reality > Physical Proximity* As a complement to mobile, the Network offers another way to opt out od State-controlled physical
+    * *6. Virtual Reality > Physical Proximity* As a complement to mobile, the Network offers another way to opt out od State-controlled physical
 surroundings: namely, to put on a VR (or AR) headset, at which point you are in a completely different world with different people surrounding you and different laws.
-    * 7. *Remote > In-person* The concept of the nework state as a division of the world by people rather than by land is particularly important here, as network states are natively built for getting voluntary subscription revenue from people around the world.
+    * *7. Remote > In-person* The concept of the nework state as a division of the world by people rather than by land is particularly important here, as network states are natively built for getting voluntary subscription revenue from people around the world.
 The diaspora *is* the state.
-    * 8. *International > National* The Network gives people more of a *choice* over what specific State they are subject to.
+    * *8. International > National* The Network gives people more of a *choice* over what specific State they are subject to.
 For example, they can move a server hosting their website from country to country with a few clicks.
-    * 9. *Smart Contracts > Law* We're still in the early days of smart contracts, but as we get well-debugged and formally-verified contract libraries, this is an area where the Network is poised to take over from the State.
+    * *9.Smart Contracts > Law* We're still in the early days of smart contracts, but as we get well-debugged and formally-verified contract libraries, this is an area where the Network is poised to take over from the State.
 Imagine truly international law: it's done programmatically rather than via pieces of paper, across borders outside the domain of legacy states, and by global technologists rather than country-specific lawyers.
-    * 10. *Cryptographic Verification > Official Confirmation* Perhaps the most important arena in which the Network is stronger than the state is in the nature of truth itself.
+    * *10. Cryptographic Verification > Official Confirmation* Perhaps the most important arena in which the Network is stronger than the state is in the nature of truth itself.
 It's the ultimate triumph of the technological trooth view of history as there are now technical *and* financial incentives for